WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 You can also check out the package.xml file, which you also may need to tailor for future projects.
 However, everything should already be set up correctly, so do not change anything.
 At the top of the file, it should name the creator of the package.
 Then, it will include the license regarding open source policies.
 Right now, it should not specify a license because the license for the package for the WRoverPlayground training trickles down to this package.
 At the bottom, there should be various dependencies that allow us to use ROS and ROS topics, similar to the CMakeLists.txt `find_package`.

 In the terminal, run the command `roscore`.
 In a new terminal window, change your current directory to be the catkin workspace.
 In this case, use `cd WRoverPlayground`.
-Then, use the commands `catkin_make -DCMAKE_EXPORT_COMPILE_COMMANDS=ON` and `source devel/setup.bash`.
+Then, use the commands `catkin_make -DCMAKE_EXPORT_COMPILE_COMMANDS=ON` and `source devel/setup.bash` in this order.
 These commands adjust the catkin workspace based on the CMakeLists.txt and package.xml files.
 You must run these commands everytime you change these two files.

+Now run the Publisher file using `rosrun topic_training PlotDemo` to execute the C++ version, or `rosrun topic_training PlotDemo.py` to execute the Python version.
+This should not print anything to the terminal.

+In a new terminal window, repeat the commands `cd WRoverPlayground`, `catkin_make -DCMAKE_EXPORT_COMPILE_COMMANDS=ON`, and `source devel/setup.bash` in this order.

 With everything hopefully set up properly, you may now run `rosrun topic_training Demo` to execute the C++ version of the demo, or `rosrun topic_training Demo.py` to execute the Python version of the demo.
-In the terminal, you should see the program continually print "hello world {count} I heard: [hello world {count}]" until you exit the program by inputting `Ctrl+C` in the terminal or the program crashes.
+In the terminal, you should see the program continually print "currently at {next sine value}" until you exit the program by inputting `Ctrl+C` in the terminal or the program crashes.

 ### rqt_graph and rqt_plot
 In another terminal window, run `rosrun rqt_graph rqt_graph`.
 You should already be familiar with this command from the ROS Debug/Tools Training.
 Make sure the graph representation is what is expected.
-It should show *TODO: update this once the code examples are fixed*.
+It should show "/PlotDemo" enclosed in a circle pointing to "/Demo" with an arrow named "/plot".

 You should have also learned about rqt_plot.
-Type Ctrl-C into the terminal to stop running Demo(.cpp or .py) and, instead, run `rosrun topic_training PlotDemo` or `rosrun topic_training PlotDemo.py`.
-Nothing should be printing in the terminal.
+Type Ctrl-C into the terminal to stop running Demo(.cpp or .py) so only PlotDemo (.cpp or .py) is running.
 If you run `rosrun rqt_plot rqt_plot`, you should see a sine graph being plotted onto the screen.
 Recall that rqt_plot can only be used with numerical values.
 Using it with the file Demo(.cpp or .py) would not have worked because that is dealing with Strings.
 Feel free to check this yourself.

 You may also look through the file PlotDemo(.cpp or .py) to see how the math works and to see another example of a Publisher but with a different message type.
 For simplicity's sake, the comments in these files are only explaining the math since you should already understand the basic ROS functions from the previous section of this training.